lukebellis/LEResume/README.md

 </p>

 ### About
-- Resume/Portfolio website using Vue (Nuxt 3) extends from [codewithsadee](https://github.com/codewithsadee/vcard-personal-portfolio).
+This project is a fork of [ADResume](https://github.com/agcrisbp/ADResume) by [agcrisbp](https://github.com/agcrisbp), originally designed to showcase the resume/portfolio using Vue (Nuxt 3) and extends from [codewithsadee](https://github.com/codewithsadee/vcard-personal-portfolio).
+My main aim with this fork is to extend the project's language support and introduce a feature allowing the toggling between two aspects of professional development in two distinct fields of work.

-### i18n
+### i18n Enhancements
-- Bahasa Indonesia & English.
+- Added support for multiple new languages, enhancing the project's internationalization and accessibility.

+### Professional Development Aspects Toggle
+- Introduced a toggle feature to switch between two different professional fields, allowing a more comprehensive showcase of diverse skills and experiences.

 ### Demo
-- Check the live version [here](https://bit.ly/ADLink-Showcase).
+Check the live version [here](https://bit.ly/ADLink-Showcase).

 ### Support
+If you find this project useful, consider supporting the orginal author:

 <a href="https://www.buymeacoffee.com/agcrisbp" target="_blank"><img src="https://cdn.buymeacoffee.com/buttons/v2/default-yellow.png" alt="Buy Me A Coffee" style="height: 32px !important;width: 114px !important;" ></a>
 <a href="https://saweria.co/agcrisbp" target="_blank"><img src="https://m.aghea.site/saweria-button.png" alt="Saweria" style="height: 30px !important;width: 114px !important;" ></a>
 <a href="https://github.com/sponsors/agcrisbp" target="_blank"><img src="/public/sponsor-badge.svg" alt="Github Sponsor" style="height: 30px !important;width: 114px !important;" ></a>